KWB-R/pubs/content/de/publication/rn-1167/index.md

 publication_types: ["0"]
 abstract: ""
 featured: false
-publication: "*6th IWA Specialist Conference on Membrane Technology for Water and Wastewater Treatment*"
+publication: " *In:* 6th IWA Specialist Conference on Membrane Technology for Water and Wastewater Treatment.
+Aachen.
+04.-07.10.
+2011"
 ---